 Educational Master Plan: 2015-2020

 The Las Positas College Educational Master Plan (EMP) articulates the institution’s goals and strategies for advancing the college’s mission.
-The plan will guide the college in the next five years in strengthening student achievement, planning for current and future needs, transforming infrastructure and informing the resource allocation process and staffing priorities.
+The plan guides the college in strengthening student achievement, planning for current and future needs, transforming infrastructure and informing the resource allocation process and staffing priorities.

 Las Positas College’s EMP is primarily based on input and feedback received from faculty, staff and students on numerous occasions.
 A workshop was held at the regularly scheduled Town Hall Meeting on November 4, 2014 to get initial input into the college’s EMP.
 A planning charrette was conducted on February 20, 2015 to provide additional input into Las Positas College’s EMP.
 During May of 2015, Las Positas College hosted seven discussion/feedback sessions on campus regarding the draft EMP framework.
 The EMP was also discussed at a number of committee meetings.
-In addition, feedback was given by faculty, staff, and administrators during the summer of 2015.
-In order to proactively address internal and external that may affect the college, environmental scans were conducted to inform the EMP.
+In addition, feedback received from faculty, staff, and administrators during the summer of 2015.
+Furthermore, external and internal environmental scans were conducted to inform the EMP.

 The EMP meets student needs through long‐range planning of instructional and student support programs, facility and site planning needs and technological needs.
-The EMP is expected to be adopted by the Board of Trustees in fall 2015.
-The following is the draft of the EMP as of September 2015:
+The EMP was adopted by the Board of Trustees on November 17, 2015.

 Strategic Plan: 2010-2015